angerman/data-bitcode-edsl/README.md

 # Data.BitCode

-Pure haskell support for reading and writing the BitCode protocol.
+Pure haskell support for reading and writing the BitCode Container Format.

 --